-Map of the Galle city in Sri Lanka
+Galle Sri Lanka Map

 You also have the option of taking the bus to Galle.
-You can either go via the highway or the Galle Road which goes parallel to the train track.
+You can either go via the highway or the Galle Road, which goes parallel to the train track.

-The Dutch architecture is well preserved so that it gives a very unique ambience when you walk about the stone embedded streets.
+The Dutch architecture is well preserved so that it gives a unique ambience when you walk about the stone embedded streets.

-Apart from the architecture, you can definitely enjoy Sri Lankan food and have a cup of Sri Lankan tea inside the fort.
+Apart from the architecture, you can enjoy Sri Lankan food and have a cup of Sri Lankan tea inside the fort.

-The restaurants and pubs provide different cuisines so you shouldn’t worry about finding food inside the fortress.
+The restaurants and pubs provide different cuisines, so you shouldn’t worry about finding food inside the fortress.

 Dutch Reformed Church

 The headstones from older graveyards were shifted here during 1710 and 1804.
-It is famous for its Pipe Organ which is still in shape but unfortunately not functioning.
+It is famous for its Pipe Organ, which is still in shape but unfortunately not functioning.

 The British built the Galle lighthouse in 1939.
 You can find the lighthouse towards the eastern end of the fortress walls.

-The authorities still allow visitors to climb up to the top so make sure you tick this off during your stay.
+The authorities still allow visitors to climb up to the top, so make sure you tick this off during your stay.